-We’ve been talking about our spring and summer to-do list and what projects we will tackle around our house.
-The number one project is to finish painting it (yes, we are “those” neighbors with a half painted house…. so embarrassing).
-One item on our list is to renovate our master bath.
+We’ve been talking about our house to do list and one item that seems manageable is to renovate our master bath.
 I’ve outlined everything I want for the space below plus a complete outline of what we are planning to spend as it may help you figure out how to budget for a bath renovation in your future.
 Doing a list like this is also really helpful for AJ when he’s figuring out what projects we will tackle this spring / summer based off what our budget is.
-Figuring out almost every potential cost makes the renovation go so much more smoothly because then he isn’t freaking out about all these little costs that I forgot about.
+Figuring out almost every potential cost makes the renovation (and our marriage!!!) go so much more smoothly because then he isn’t freaking out about all these little costs that I forgot about.

 Master Bathroom Before